 GP Connect uses role-based access control with three permission levels:

-Edit: Access to set up GP Connect and unlink GP Connect from service user records (includes View permissions)
+Edit: Access to set up GP Connect and unlink GP Connect from service user records, including View permissions.

 When creating new service users in ACP, ensure the following details are accurate for successful GP Connect linking: